dengking/compiler-principle/docs/Chapter1-Introduction/wikipedia-Symbol-table.md

 ## Background

 A symbol table may only exist in memory during the translation process, or it may be embedded in the output of the translation, such as in an [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) [object file](https://en.wikipedia.org/wiki/Object_file) for later use.
-For example, it might be used during an interactive [debugging session](https://en.wikipedia.org/wiki/Debugger), or as a resource for formatting a diagnostic report during or after [execution](https://en.wikipedia.org/wiki/Execution_(computers)) of a program.[[1\]](https://en.wikipedia.org/wiki/Symbol_table#cite_note-1)
+For example, it might be used during an interactive [debugging session](https://en.wikipedia.org/wiki/Debugger), or as a resource for formatting a diagnostic report during or after [execution](https://en.wikipedia.org/wiki/Execution_(computers)) of a program.

 ## Description